|

 the last miles of the 600 mile break-in by riding around the perimeter drive in Central

-Park a few times, enjoying what I had only done before by bicycle.
+Park two times, enjoying what I had only done before by bicycle.
 On the 18th day

 of riding I took my first spill.
 As I went around a double-parked truck,